 Choosing which repositories get reviewed

-Pick which Azure DevOps repositories ADO Pilot monitors using the onboarding wizard, and learn how repository enablement fits into the settings hierarchy.
+Pick which Azure DevOps repositories ADO Pilot reviews from the dashboard, and see how repository enablement fits the settings hierarchy.

 Last updated